 During the Vietnam War, I was a 1st lieutenant nurse stationed at Clark AFB hospital in the Philippines.
 During my tour, more than 90 percent of Vietnam casualties were routed through Clark.
 They were treated immediately or they were rerouted to other military establishments throughout the Continental United States to continue their care.

 My first year at Clark was spent in charge of two operating rooms.
-They were the most bloody of all the rooms, in that the surgeries done in these rooms were performed on multiple casualties on individual men.
+They were the most bloody of all the rooms; all of the surgeries done in these rooms were performed on multiple casualties on individual men.
 Most days I was so glad to end my 12-hour shift,(my feet, back, hair, knuckles, brain hurt) except that this was the week before Christmas and all hands were on deck.

 Christmas carols were blaring in the halls throughout the hospital.
 After my shift, I walked down to the huge recovery room to see if the staff needed extra help.
 At first, the recovery room looked empty.
 It WAS empty, except for one stretcher in a corner, with the sun still streaming on the face of the patient.
 I walked over to the Marine Captain, (his chart was at the foot of the bed.)
 All the recovery staff were at the nurses desk, singing White Christmas.
 Apparently, all The other patients were sent to the wards.